Daneshmehr/Flipping-a-biased-coin/README.md

 # Project-2
 Project 1 had a simply fixed values.
-For example, given two integers N and R. The task was to calculate the probability of getting exactly r heads in n successive tosses.
+Given two integers N and R. The task was to calculate the probability of getting exactly r heads in n successive tosses.
 A fair coin has an equal probability of landing a head or a tail on each toss.
 The probability of getting K heads in N coin tosses can be calculated using the below formula of binomial distribution of probability:
 [^{n}C_{k} * p^{k} * q^{n-k}]   where p = probability of getting head and q = probability of getting tail. p and q both are 1/2.
 So the equation becomes